BMCR on Facebook

 ...most of our customers find us through word-of-mouth recommendations?
 We're pleased and proud to have our reputation for quality work!

 BMCR was launched in November 2004, after Peter Hague identified a need for a dedicated premier mechanical servicing bike shop in Adelaide.

 Pete has been working in bike shops since he was 15 (and dissecting and re-building bikes since he was 5; we have photographic proof!) and wanted a place where cyclists could feel confident that their bikes were being expertly looked after.
 Word of Pete’s mechanical skills spread quickly, and within three weeks of BMCR opening its doors, the workshop was booked out a week in advance.
 It’s been that way ever since*.

-* Except during the Tour Down Under; then it’s four weeks in advance.
+* Except during the Tour Down Under; then it’s officially Crazy Time.
 Book early!

 After three years of Pete working from sun-up to sun-down, his wife, Lia Weston, was beginning to forget what her husband's voice sounded like.
 In order to spend some quality time with her beloved (and help ease the workload on the admin side of things), Lia quit her publishing job and joined the shop full-time in July 2007.